Terms and Restrictions Apply

-[PoF: Personally, I recommend downgrading to a no-annual fee card like Chase Freedom (compare this card) or Chase Freedom Unlimited (compare this card) rather than canceling.
+[PoF: Personally, if the annual fee is problematic for you, I recommend downgrading to a no-annual fee card like Chase Freedom® or Chase Freedom Unlimited®.
 Open, unused credit is good for your credit score, as is the length (in terms of time) of your credit history.

 Second, I always have a card that gives me rewards, but does not have a yearly fee associated with it.
-As long as you aren’t getting and subsequently cancelling tons of new credit cards each year then you don’t have to worry about your credit score taking a hit.
+As long as you aren’t getting and subsequently canceling numerous credit cards each year then you don’t have to worry about your credit score taking a hit.

 Second, look to keep any cash in a high-yield savings account, which will earn you interest approaching 2% in 2018.
 Some also have signup bonuses.